 I recently finished a series of posts summarizing a lifetime of thinking on the meaning of life (they begin here if you’re interested.)
 Since then I have been using my blogs to let a number of regular readers submit guest posts.
 I much appreciate their contributions.

 I play golf mostly for the 6-mile walk, the enjoyment of nature, the camaraderie with friends and the joy of simply hitting a ball.
-Golfing also elicits fond memories of playing with my father when I was young and of the many times when the solitude of walking alone on a course brought inner peace in troubled times.
+Golfing also elicits fond memories of playing with my father when I was young and of the many times when the solitude of walking on a course brought inner peace in troubled times.
 In the park-like setting in which I play I find a haven from a troubled world; my own monastery if you will.

 Playing with my grandchildren brings out my inner child, a kind of playfulness that we lose as we mature.
 So it too provides an escape from troubles of the world.
 And children find joy in nothing more than the movement of their arms and legs.
 Yet their innocence also evokes a sweet sorrow within me.
 It is so beautiful and yet it saddens me deeply to think of the evil of which they’re ignorant and which they’ll soon enough confront.
 Why must these little souls be forced to live in such an awful world?